George Buckley (New Zealand politician)

 He was a member of the New Zealand Legislative Council from 3 July 1871 to 19 August 1884 when he was disqualified for absence; and 28 October 1884 to 9 September 1885 when he resigned.

 Buckley was the president of the Bank of New Zealand for a short time in the late 1880s.
 His revelations about the financial situation of the bank caused "a good deal of sensation".
 He left for Melbourne after his resignation from the bank, and he died in the Melbourne suburb of Brighton on 19 November 1895 after having been unwell for some time.
 He was survived by his wife, three daughters, and three sons, is buried in the Brighton Cemetery.
 His wife died in 1902 aged 70.
+His son George became notable through an Antarctic journey.
 His youngest daughter, Ruby, married Arthur Rolleston in 1899.

 Buckleys Road in the Christchurch suburb of Linwood is named after him.